utdata/icj-setting-up/macintosh-02.md

 And it will download a bunch of files into your folder.

-1. Run `npm install`.
+1. Run `npm ci`.
 This will also download a bunch of files.
 It might take a couple of minutes to run.
 2. Run `gulp fetch`.

 If everything works, you should have a return like this: